Ansar Burney: Allegations

-While working for the release of Indian prisoner in Pakistan Sarabjit Singh's sister has alleged that Ansar Burney told her that 250 million rupees was being demanded by Pakistani army to bring Sarabjit Singh back to India.
+While working for the release of Indian prisoners in Pakistan, Sarabjit Singh's sister has alleged that Ansar Burney told her that the Pakistani Army was demanding 250 million rupees to bring Sarabjit Singh back to India.

 Awards and recognition

-Due to his prominent work, Ansar Burney is widely recognised as the first man to introduce the concept of human rights in Pakistan.
 In 1991, due to his work and achievements in the field of human rights at a young age, particularly his efforts for prison reforms and release of innocent prisoners, he was awarded the Outstanding Young Person of the World Award by the Junior Chamber International (JCI).

 Burney was the first man to receive the Pakistani National Civil Award Sitara-i-Imtiaz on 23 March 2002.
 This was the first occasion in the history of Pakistan that such an award was awarded in the field of human rights.

-In recognition of his two decade international campaign against human trafficking and to end child slavery in the Middle East in the form of child camel jockeys, Burney was declared an Anti-Human Trafficking Hero by the then-United States Secretary of State Condoleezza Rice and in the 2005 Trafficking in Persons Report by the United States Department of State.
+In recognition of his two decade international campaign against human trafficking and child slavery in the Middle East in the form of child camel jockeys, Burney was declared an Anti-Human Trafficking Hero by the then-United States Secretary of State Condoleezza Rice and in the 2005 Trafficking in Persons Report by the United States Department of State.

 For his humanitarian work and efforts to improve people to people relations between Pakistan and India, Burney was in 2008 awarded the Mother Teresa Memorial (International) Award by the Harmony Foundation in the field of Social Justice.

 In 2011, due to his untiring efforts for the release of MV Suez and its crew from Somali pirates and his great achievements in the field of human rights for the last three decades, Burney was awarded the prestigious MKRF award by the Mir Khalil-ur-Rahman Foundation.

 In 2012, in recognition of his humanitarian work in Pakistan and abroad, Burney was awarded the Diamond Award by the Secretary of State for Wales, Cheryl Gillan MP, on the occasion of the Diamond Jubilee of Elizabeth II.

 Ten years after receiving the civil award Sitara-i-Imtiaz, on 14 August 2012, the President of Pakistan Asif Ali Zardari announced the civil award Hilal-i-Imtiaz for Ansar Burney.
 Burney received this honour on 23 March 2013 at the Presidency in Islamabad.

 Ansar Burney has been the recipient of over 250 national and international awards over the last three decades.
 He received an honorary PhD. in Philosophy from Sri Lanka.

-He has also got many awards from Pakistan's institutes, recently he was seen in UET of Lahore.
+He has also received many awards from Pakistan's institutes; recently, he was seen in UET of Lahore.